gaultier/blog/build-pie-executables-with-pie.md

 ## Troubleshooting the problem

-Back to our central question:

-> PIE is orthogonal to static/dynamic linking!
-Or is it?

-Well...no.
-It turns out that PIE was initially tailored to executables using dynamic loading.
+It turns out that PIE was historically designed for executables using dynamic loading.
 The loader loads at startup the sections of the executable at different places in memory, fills (eagerly or lazily) in a global table (the [GOT](https://en.wikipedia.org/wiki/Global_Offset_Table)) the locations of symbols.
-And voila, functions from different ELF objects (e.g. functions from libc) are placed randomly in memory.
+And voila, functions are placed randomly in memory.
+Blue team, rejoice!
+Red team, sad.

 So how does it work with a statically linked executable where a loader is not even *present* on the system?
 Here's a bare-bone C program that uses PIE *and* is statically linked: